 Assistant Director of Healthcare

 The Assistant Director (AD) of Healthcare is a member of the Leadership Team.
-With support from the Camp Director and Leadership Team, the AD of Healthcare is responsible for coordination of the daily physical and mental healthcare needs of the camp community, and supervising the Healthcare Coordinator and Camper Specialists (aka “Care Bears”).
-The time commitment for this position is March to September, 2018 (pre-camp, at camp, and post-camp).
+With support from the Camp Director and Leadership Team, the AD of Healthcare is responsible for coordination of the daily physical and mental healthcare needs of the camp community, and supervising the Healthcare Coordinator, and Camper Specialists (aka “Care Bears”).
+The time commitment for this position is May to September, 2019 (pre-camp, at camp, and post-camp).

 Role and Responsibilities